pyeventsourcing/esdbclient/README.md

 The argument `filter_exclude` is a sequence of regular expressions that match the type strings of recorded events that should not be included.
-By default, this argument will exclude EventStoreDB "system events", which by convention all have type strings that start with the `$` sign.
-But it can be used to also exclude snapshots, if all snapshots are recorded with the same type string.
 This argument is ignored if `filter_include` is set.

-Please note, characters that have a special meaning in regular expressions will need to be escaped with double-backslash when using these characters to match strings.
-For example, to match EventStoreDB "system events" use use `\\$.*`.

-The argument `filter_include` is a sequence of regular expressions (strings) that match the type strings of recorded events that should be included.
+The argument `filter_include` is a sequence of regular expressions that match the type strings of recorded events that should be included.
 By default, this argument is an empty tuple.
 If this argument is set to a non-empty sequence, the `filter_include` argument is ignored.

 Please note, the filtering happens on the EventStoreDB server, and the `limit` argument is applied after filtering.
+See below for more information about filter regular expressions.

 The argument `limit` is an integer which limits the number of events that will be returned.